-Akkad Moussa is a student associate at Kilpatrick Townsend & Stockton, LLP.
+Akkad Moussa is an associate at Kilpatrick Townsend & Stockton LLP in Washington, D.C.

 Amy Mudge is an experienced attorney and partner in the Regulatory and Advertising and Marketing Practice Groups at Venable.
 She represents clients before the Federal Trade Commission (FTC), Department of Justice (DOJ), state attorneys general, and the National Advertising Division.
-Ms. Mudge is the coeditor of the blog allaboutadvertisinglaw.com (www.allaboutadvertisinglaw.com).
+Ms. Mudge is the co-editor of the blog allaboutadvertisinglaw.com (www.allaboutadvertisinglaw.com).